 “Canterbury Tales” is an exhibit in St. Margaret’s Church which is a reconstruction of 14th Century Canterbury.
 It takes you on a tour conducted by a guide in traditional costume through some of Chaucer’s Tales and introduces you to some of the writers’ characters.
 This is done with an interactive exhibition featuring waxwork models and a combination of live and recorded storytelling including medieval pilgrims on their journey to Canterbury Cathedral and the scene of Thomas Becket’s martyrdom.

 The Roman Museum contains exhibits from the Roman period of occupation of Britain and the influence the Romans had over the city.
 It is built around the remains of a Roman townhouse.
 This fascinating subterranean archaeological site gives an insight into Canterbury’s everyday life almost two thousand years ago.
 Visitors can stroll through a reconstructed Roman marketplace and rooms, including a kitchen, as well as view Roman mosaic floors.
 A standout exhibit is an almost completely intact Roman soldier's helmet dating from Caesar's invasion.

-The Canterbury Royal Museum and Art Gallery has exhibits of both traditional and contemporary works.
+The Canterbury Royal Museum and Art Gallery have exhibits of both traditional and contemporary works.
 The Canterbury Heritage Museum is set in a former medieval Poor Priests’ Hospital and exhibits items including props from the local creators of children’s TV shows as well as items belonging to another former Canterbury resident, writer Joseph Conrad.

 Canterbury , England